Refurbished tech market growing as a way to save cash, and help the environment - NewsBreak

 In its latest report, national consumer group U.S. PIRG found more people are buying refurbished electronics.
 They found a 10 percent increase in the refurbished cell phone market alone last year.

 “We expect that you can get like 20% off a new gift.
-But you have to make sure that you’re shopping smart,” said Lucas Gutterman, Designed to Last Campaign Director at U.S. PIRG.
+But you have to make sure that you’re shopping smart,” said Lucas Gutterman, U.S. Consumer Advocate.

 Gutterman explains you can find quality products on sites like The Store and Decluttr.
 The report shows major retailers like Walmart, Best Buy and Amazon also offer refurbished goods.